skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

 6. Now go to the Amazon Inspector Console.
 Click **Assessment Templates** and check the box to the left of both of the template names that begin with *LampInspectorAssessmentTemplate* and click **Delete**.
 You will be asked to confirm the deletion.
 Click **Yes**.
 After 30 or so seconds you will see an error message telling you that you are not authorized to call the inspector:DeleteAssessmentTemplate action.
 This is because you have read-only access to Inspector.

 7. Now go to the GuardDuty console, click **Settings**, change the **Updated findings** field to a different value, and click **Save settings**.
-You will see an error message telling you that you are not authorized to perform the UpdateDetector action (the message may appear beneath the first IAM error message).
+You will see an error message telling you that you are not authorized to perform the UpdateDetector action.
+You may need to scroll up to see it.
 This is because you have read-only access to GuardDuty.

 8. Go to the Macie console, select the US West (Oregon) region, click on **Settings** and click on the Content Type icon.
 You will see a list of file types appear.